Skip to content

 So what should you feed hedgehogs?
 What foods can they actually eat?

-Foods that have a – you guessed it – good calcium:phosphorus ratio for example.
-This will maintain good hedge-health and keep away scary diseases like MBD.
-It will also not be sugary or salty and won’t contain dairy, wheat, or nasty additives.
+Food that has a – you guessed it – good calcium/phosphorus ratio.
+This will maintain good hedgehog health and keep away scary diseases like MBD.
+It also shouldn’t be sugary or salty, or contain dairy, wheat, or nasty additives.

-Occasionally giving small pieces of low-fat meat such as chicken breast works too, as a snack (no more than a teaspoonful a day).
+Giving small pieces of low-fat meat like chicken breast as an occasional snack works too – no more than a teaspoonful a day.

-Do make sure to replace wet food daily as it can go off quickly in the summer.
-And it’s best to stick to dry food in winter as wet food can freeze.
+Make sure to replace wet food daily as it can go off quickly in the summer; it’s best to stick to dry food in winter as wet food can freeze.

 And of course, last but not least: leave out a shallow bowl of fresh water every day!